pnojai/hihk/content/post/2020-05-07-volunteering-for-recovery.md

 Do you need tech assistance during the recovery?
 Data reporting, spreadsheet untangling, database backing up?

 If you need help treading these choppy waters, get in touch and maybe I can help.
-I would particularly like to hear from you if you are:
+I would particularly welcome hearing from you if you are:

 - A public health non-profit,
 - In New York City, or